Diodes-Delight/www/content/docs/piunora/getting-started.md

 **Default user: `pi`**

 **Default password: `raspberry`**

+Please change the password immediately, unfortunately this is how Raspberry Pi OS is currently setup.
+You can do this during flashing as explained below or the first boot experience will guide you through it if you connect via a monitor.

 It is based on the latest "Raspberry Pi OS (32 bit) with Desktop".
 It behaves just the same way and has the same "first boot" experience with all the dialogs to get you setup if you are new to the Pi.